jr01/FeatureSwitches/README.md

   * `ParallelChange` - in conjunction with an evaluation context parameter gives support for the [ParallelChange pattern](https://martinfowler.com/bliki/ParallelChange.html) aka Expand/(Migrate/)Contract pattern.
 * Configurable feature evaluation caching
   * For performance and 'stable' feature state.
   * Supports multiple caches / cache levels.
     * For example
       * Level-1: In-memory cache with a scoped lifetime.
       * Level-2: Distributed cache like Redis.
   * Feature evaluations are cached using the evaluation context.
 * Pluggable feature definition providers
-  * `InMemoryFeatureProvider` can be used in automated tests, or as an intermediate.
+  * `InMemoryFeatureDefinitionProvider` can be used in automated tests, or as an intermediate.
     * Load feature definitions from JSON
     * Load feature definitions programmatically
 * Dependency Injection framework independent.
+* MSTest run a test multiple times with feature on/off.

-## Important!
+## Important

 All 1.0.* versions contain breaking changes.
 From 1.1 semantic versioning will be followed.